-WIT provides a huge range of support for research staff, ranging from help finding funding, to professional development, to guidance for new staff.
-There is a wealth of support available to you, whether you’ve just arrived and want to find your way around, need help applying for or managing grants, want to get in touch with other researchers, or are thinking about the next step in your career.
+SETU Waterford provides a huge range of support for research staff, ranging from help finding funding, to professional development, to guidance for new staff.
+There is a wealth of support available to you, whether you’ve just arrived and want to find your way around, need help to apply for or managing grants, want to get in touch with other researchers, or are thinking about the next step in your career.

-Making connections with other researchers, whether professionally or socially, is an invaluable opportunity while at WIT but it may not be easy if you're working on your own, or just within your group, focusing on your specific area of research.
-The Institute offers a range of mechanisms to help you make these connections both within and outside your department.
+Making connections with other researchers, whether professionally or socially, is an invaluable opportunity while at SETU Waterford but it may not be easy if you're working on your own, or just within your group, focusing on your specific area of research.
+The university offers a range of mechanisms to help you make these connections both within and outside your department.

 getting to meet other researchers at orientation and other organised events

-Being a new Researcher at WIT, we would like to do all we can to assist you in your new role and to ensure that your time with us is mutually rewarding.
-Learning about the Institute and its people is likely to be an incremental process and most of the learning will occur informally on the job and through colleagues.
-WIT’s Researcher Orientation Session is mandatory for all new Researchers at WIT.
-Held annually in September, this full day course kicks off with coffee and networking.
-Throughout the day Researchers hear presentations from key Research Support staff on issues such as the research culture at WIT, research integrity and ethics, identifying funding, grant writing, managing your funded research project, research collaborations, engagement and impact, intellectual property and commercialisation, HRS4R and the more generic Institutional supports available to Researchers.
-It also provides you with the opportunity to meet with key research personnel and other new Researchers from across the Institute.
+Being a new Researcher at SETU Waterford, we would like to do all we can to assist you in your new role and to ensure that your time with us is mutually rewarding.
+Learning about the university and its people is likely to be an incremental process and most of the learning will occur informally on the job and through colleagues.
+SETU Waterford’s Researcher Orientation Session is mandatory for all new Researchers at SETU Waterford.
+Held annually in September, this full-day course kicks off with coffee and networking.
+Throughout the day Researchers hear presentations from key Research Support staff on issues such as the research culture at SETU Waterford, research integrity and ethics, identifying funding, grant writing, managing your funded research project, research collaborations, engagement and impact, intellectual property and commercialisation, HRS4R and the more generic supports available to Researchers.
+It also provides you with the opportunity to meet with key research personnel and other new Researchers from across the university.